highchair/artinruins-com/_property/poiriers-kullman-diner.md

 ### Current Events

-The diner is now open as the [West Side Diner](//westsidedinerri.com){:target="_blank"}, serving classic American breakfasts and lunch.
-They are open six days a week from 6am to 2pm.
+The diner is now open as the [West Side Diner](https://westsidedinerri.com), serving classic American breakfasts and lunch.

 _Did you know?_ While the Poirier Diner was sitting in his parking lot, Richard Shappy got to thinking… why not find and restore a diner of my own?
-[Read the full story at Quahog.org](//www.quahog.org/factsfolklore/index.php?id=46){:target="_blank"}
+[Read the full story at Quahog.org](https://www.quahog.org/factsfolklore/index.php?id=46)
 {:.o__tldr}

 ### History